spetrovi/fs-drift/README.md

 -T|--response-times

-If true, save response time data to a .csv file.
+If set, save response time data to a .csv file in the specified path.
 First value is number of seconds after start of the test.
 Second value is number of seconds the operation lasted.
-Response times for different operations are separated. (default False)
+Response times for different operations are separated. (default None)

 -b|--bandwidth

-If true save bandwidth data to a csv file.
+If set, save bandwidth data to a csv file in the specified path.
 First value is number of seconds after start of the thest.
 Second value is bandwidth[kB/s].
 Recorded values are for sequential reads (read), random reads (randread), random writes (randwrite) and sequential writes (write).
-Sequential writes are agregated from append and create operations.
+Sequential writes are agregated from append and create operations. (default None)

 -l|--levels